HEADINGTON, OXFORD

 Parish Registers of Headington

-• Oxfordshire Family History Society (OFHS).
-Their typed transcripts on microfiche have largly been superseded by their new CD (OXF-HED03), which contains all the typed parish registers.
-The monumental inscriptions of Holy Trinity church are also available on CD (OXF-MI-HDQ), but the transcribed inscriptions of St Andrew’s Church are only available in paper format and are available in OxS
+The typed transcripts on microfiche of the Oxfordshire Family History Society (OFHS) have been superseded by their CD which contains all the typed parish registers (OXF-HED03).
+The monumental inscriptions of Holy Trinity church are also available on CD (OXF-MI-HDQ), but the transcribed inscriptions of St Andrew’s Church are only available in paper format in the Oxford History Centre.

 St Andrew’s Church, Old Headington